lkrych/dodomain/README.md

 #### components directory

   All of the views for the app live in this folder.

+##### What is the styledComponents directory?

+  The UI library that I am using `material-ui` wraps the components that it styles.
+I separated this logic into the `styledComponents.js` file so that I could test the pure actions of the components in the `components` directory and not the wrapped components.

 #### containers directory